 Buy yourself a springform pan.
 Cheesecakes are best baked in a springform pan because the sides can easily be removed after it's cooled.
 Trying to get a cheesecake out of a non-springform pan is just way too complicated and you end up cursing a lot.

 Wrap it up.
-Wrap the sides of your springform pan in 4-5 layers of heavy aluminum foil.
-In addition to using a well-made springform pan, having this extra later of protection will help your cheesecake from leaking.
-I haven't had any leak yet, but this tip is always a good one for those "just in case" moments.
+Wrap the sides of your springform pan in 5-6 layers of aluminum foil.
+In addition to using a well-made springform pan, having this extra layer of protection will help your cheesecake from leaking.
+I haven't had any leaks yet, but this tip is always a good one for those "just in case" moments.

 Don't forget the water bath.
 A water bath is an important and helpful tip that can save your cheesecake from drying out, sinking, or cracking.
-Having one creates a nice steam bath inside your oven, like a little sauna, and all that moisture will help keep your cheesecake nice and well, moist.
-Out of all the tips listed here, this is probably the one you don't want to skip.
+Having one creates a nice steam bath inside your oven, like a little sauna, and all that moisture will help keep your cheesecake nice and moist.

 Keep the oven door closed.
 Do not open the oven door as your cheesecake bakes.
 Doing so will let out all that nice steam your oven created with the water bath.